About Medical Imaging

 In addition to early detection, medical imaging allows for more effective treatment of diseases.
 With imaging, physicians can identify where malignant cancers have spread in the body and monitor the effectiveness of chemotherapy to better target treatment.

 - With these advancements and innovations, the amount of radiation used has decreased up to 75%.

 - Image-guided radiation therapy targets tumors and limits harm to healthy cells.

 - Early diagnosis can enable treatment that is generally more effective, less complex, and less expensive.
 Studies have shown that treatment for cancer patients who have been diagnosed early are 2 to 4 times less expensive compared to treating people diagnosed with cancer at more advanced stages.

-It’s vital we protect access to the right scan at the right time for your family and for families across America.
+Join us in protecting access to the right scan at the right time for your family and for all families across America.